Pradumnasaraf/taskit/README.md

 ## TaskIt

 It is a simple task manager that allows you to create, edit, delete and list tasks from the command line.
-It is build with Go.
+It is built with Go.

 ![taskit demo gif](https://user-images.githubusercontent.com/51878265/223354705-ca2fa9c9-b054-450e-9a0b-60751c3f8ee1.gif)

 ### ⭐️ Features